Position

 Responsibilities:

-• Develop and execute category strategies to achieve company objectives.
+• Develop and execute category strategies to achieve company goals.

-• Conduct market research and analysis to identify trends and opportunities.
+• Conduct market research and analyze trends to identify opportunities for growth.

 • Collaborate with cross-functional teams to develop and implement category plans.